-- If you’re in a specialty occupation that requires a specific skill set.
+- You’re in a specialty occupation that requires a specific skill set.
 For example, a surgeon needs high cognitive function, precise motor skills and quick reflexes to do their job properly.
-If you became disabled and lose those skills, you’d benefit from a disability policy with a benefit period that stretches until retirement.
+If you become disabled and lose those skills, you’d benefit from a disability policy with a benefit period that stretches until retirement.
 It can protect you from future income loss and pay out until your Social Security kicks in.

 Does the length of the benefit period affect premiums?

 Yes.
 The longer the benefit period, the more you can expect to pay for coverage.

 While no one can predict a disability, the average disability claim lasts 32 months — a little over two-and-a-half years — according to the most recent data from the Council for Disability Awareness.

 With this stat in mind, a five-year benefit period is enough to cover most people.

 Disability insurance policies have a benefit period, which is the maximum length of time your insurer will pay benefits.
 When you’re choosing a benefit period, there’s no “right” answer.
 The best one for you comes down to your budget, occupation and whether or not you have other insurance coverage.